Generation of Realistic Cloud Access Times for Mobile Application Testing using Transfer Learning: Results and Analysis

-Based on the study in~\cite{DBLP:journals/corr/abs-1811-01533}, we use the Dynamic Time Warping (DTW) distance measure for establishing similarity between the underlying source and target datasets.
-Figure~\ref{fig:dtw}a (WiFi) and~\ref{fig:dtw}b (LTE) shows the scatter plot of the SMAPE performance improvement for the transfer learning between each pair of the dataset and the normalized DTW distance measure between their underlying source and target datasets.
-The scatter plot shows that SMAPE improvement percentage indeed decreases with a decrease in the similarity between the source and target datasets.
-The Pearson correlation coefficient between normalized DTW and SMAPE Improvement is -0.46 and -0.61 for the WiFi and the LTE, respectively.
+Based on the study in~\cite{DBLP:journals/corr/abs-1811-01533}, we use the Dynamic Time Warping (DTW) distance measure for establishing similarity between the underlying source and target datasets. \figureref{fig:dtw}a (WiFi) and~b (LTE) show the scatter plots of the SMAPE performance improvement for the transfer learning between each pair of the dataset and the normalized DTW distance measure between their underlying source and target datasets.
+The scatter plots show that SMAPE improvement percentage indeed decreases with a decrease in the similarity between the source and target datasets.
+The Pearson correlation coefficient between the normalized DTW and the SMAPE improvement is \tmin0.46 and \tmin0.61 for the WiFi and the LTE, respectively.
 The percentage of positive transfer cases jump from 46\% to 83\% for the WiFi and 33\% to 66\% for the LTE when the minimum DTW measure is used to select the pre-trained source model.
-From the above results, we conclude that a similarity measure like DTW is quite reliable, and using it one can significantly improve the likelihood of positive transfer.
+From the above results, we conclude that a similarity measure like DTW is quite reliable, and using it can significantly improve the likelihood of positive transfer.